-When we speak about web design rules we usually mean some traditions that seem to be unbreakable.
-Most design professionals and users as well are used to see sidebar on the right, logo in the top left corner or menu bar on top of the page.
-But eally catchy and unique designs include elements that break the rules and draw users’ attention.
+When we speak about web design rules, we usually mean some traditions that seem to be unbreakable.
+Most design professionals and users are also used to seeing a sidebar on the right, a logo in the top left corner or a website menu bar on top of the page.
+But really catchy and unique designs include elements that break the rules and draw users’ attention.

-Navigation menu is an essential design element that stays a must-have even for one page designs.
-One of the most attention-drawing styles of navigation is a vertical navigation bar design.
-This navigation design pattern is mostly common to websites with vertical scroll.
-It fits well into the structure of this kind of websites.
+The navigation menu is an essential design element that stays a must-have even for one-page designs.
+One of the most attention-drawing navigation styles is a vertical navigation bar design.
+This navigation design pattern is most common in websites with vertical scrolls.
+It fits well into the structure of this kind of website.
 However, some researchers claim vertical navigation is not the best pattern for modern websites.
-Let’s check out pros and cons of vertical navigation design.
+Let’s check out the pros and cons of vertical navigation design.

 Pros of Vertical Navigation Bar Design